FAQ

 Q: How do I submit my Expression of Interest (EOI)?

 A: Submit your EOI via email to BBSEA.EIC@unops.org with the subject line: EOI for the Eco-Innovation Challenge.
 While use of the Annex A application form is strongly recommended for completeness, you may submit in any format that clearly addresses the required components.
+Alternatively, you can submit your application via Google Form.
+Please find the link to the Google Form on our website.

 Q: What is the deadline to submit an EOI?

-A: The deadline is 14 November 2025 (midnight Central European Time).
+A: The deadline is 21 December 2025 (midnight Central European Time).
 Late submissions will not be considered.

 Q: Can I make changes to my EOI after submission?